Last Season's Winner: Potters Corner

 - Previous Best:

-Recent course form has been a big positive as 14 of the last 25 winners were given some match practice at Chepstow earlier in the same season.
-Eight of those 14 ran in the Rehearsal Chase which was moved to Newcastle in 2005 so the Chepstow factor should in theory not be as important but, still, five of the last seven winners had won at Chepstow before (Mountainous was winning the race for the second time last season) so course form remains highly significant, be it this season or in the past.
+Recent course form has been a big positive as 15 of the last 29 winners were given some match practice at Chepstow earlier in the same season and the 2017 winner, Raz de Maree, had finished runner-up in the previous season’s Welsh National.
+Last season’s winner, Potter’s Corner, limbered up over hurdles at the course three weeks earlier when winning that prep race over timber.
+Eight of those 15 winner ran in the Rehearsal Chase which was moved to Newcastle in 2005 so the Chepstow factor should in theory not be as important but, still, seven of the last ten winners had won at Chepstow before so course form remains highly significant, be it this season or in the past.

-After a spell when higher-weighted horses started to perform with much more distinction (three winners between 2006 and 2010 carried 10st) following on from nine straight years of winners carrying under 11st, three of the last five winners have carried no more than 10st 1lb.
-Winners from outside the handicap are not uncommon in this race and Mountainous became the latest three years ago winning being 5lb wrong at the weights.
+Winners from outside the handicap are not uncommon though and Mountainous became the latest seven years ago winning being 5lb wrong at the weights.
+After a spell when higher-weighted horses started to perform with much more distinction (three winners between 2006-2010 carried 10st following on from nine straight years of winners carrying under 11st, three of the last nine winners have carried no more than 10st 1lb.

-The Lee family have won three of the last five runnings, two for Richard and one for Kerry Lee in her debut season holding the licence last year.
+The Lee family have won three of the last nine runnings, two for Richard and one for Kerry Lee in her debut season holding the licence four years ago.
 Venetia Williams has twice been successful and Paul Nicholls has won this slog twice including saddling a 1-2-3 in 2005.
-He has come very close in two of the last years to boot supplying the runner-up in photo finishes.
+He has come very close twice since supplying the runner-up in photo finishes plus an additional second and third last season with Truckers Lodge and Yala Enki.
 Jonjo O’Neill has also landed the spoils twice since the turn of the century for J P McManus.
+The Irish have won two of the last 12 runnings.

-The Pipe team were dominant in this race winning five times in six seasons during the late-eighties and early-nineties but their touch in this contest appears to have deserted them having supplied just two placed runners from their last 36 contenders.
+The Pipe team were dominant in this race winning five times in six seasons during the late-eighties and early-nineties but their touch in this contest appears to have deserted them having supplied just three placed runners from their last 41 contenders, though one of those was Ramses De Teille who finished second two years ago.
 Northern raiders have also failed to come to terms with this race of late.
-Their last winner was the Monica Dickinson-trained Righthand Man back in 1984 despite sending down plenty of leading fancies including three beaten favourites.
+Their last winner was the Monica Dickinson-trained Righthand Man back in 1984 despite sending down plenty of leading fancies including four beaten favourites.
+The Christian Williams-trained Potter’s Corner was giving Welsh-based stables their first success since 1965.

 At a glance summary